 On Sept.
 16, however, U.N.
 Ambassador Susan Rice continued to flog the video-did-it narrative.
 That was the same day Libya's interim president, Mohammed el-Megari, announced that he had no doubts the Benghazi militia had predetermined the date of the attack.

 Other Libyans have claimed they warned U.S. government personnel that armed extremists had plans for 9/11.
 Well, of course.
 Every graduate of basic training knows that organizing 100 militiamen and their support weapons and then moving them into assault positions does not happen spontaneously.
+Their commanders needed time to pick the target, gather intelligence, plan the attack and then make sure the fighters had rifle ammo.

 Besides, a militia spokesman claimed on Sept.
 12 that Christopher's slaying was revenge for the Predator drone remote-controlled assassination of al-Qaida deputy commander Abu Yahya al-Libi.
 A Predator killed al-Libi in June.